cjhubbs/eleventy-bliss-blog/content/24/01/my-2023-reading-in-review.md

 - **_Babel_ by R. F. Kuang**
 - _Translation State_ by Ann Leckie
 - _Average Jones_ by Samuel Hopkins Adams
 - _The Odyssey_ by Homer, trans.
-Emily
+Emily Wilson
 - _Red Queen_ by Juan Gomez-Jurado
 - _The Left Hand of Darkness_ by Ursula K. Le Guin
 - _The Fifth Season_ by N. K. Jemisin